-This easy recipe for the best authentic Alfredo sauce comes together in 15 minutes!
+Easy tutorial on how to make alfredo sauce from scratch in 15 minutes!
 Made with 6 simple real-food ingredients, this recipe is budget-friendly and perfect for leftovers!
 Using only Parmesan, butter, cream, and seasonings, this sauce is perfect for pasta with easy Italian meatballs, pizza, and more!

 It feels like every family has one night a week where there is ZERO time for dinner.

 For us, that’s Wednesday.
 So I declared every Wednesday pasta night.
 It was the one thing I knew my kids would eat fast AND that would cook fast!

 I’ve made spaghetti with hearty tomato sauce and ravioli with carrot top pesto sauce….
 I made linguine with garlic butter sauce too, but it wasn’t the same as that creamy, cheesy alfredo sauce that tasted so good!

 One day I did something brave and unthinkable: I tried making alfredo sauce from scratch.